 In a bowl, mix together flour, cereal, and cinnamon.
 Add in oil, fruit puree, and water.

 Mix until dough is firm and not sticky, adding water or flour (1 tablespoon at a time) if needed to get the desired firmness.

 Preheat oven to 425 °F.

-Spread wax or parchment paper over cookie baking tray.
+Spread wax or parchment paper over the cookie baking tray.
 Sprinkle flour over the paper.
-Roll out the biscuit dough on the wax or parchment paper and cut into shapes.
+Roll out the biscuit dough on the wax or parchment paper and cut it into shapes.

 Bake in 425 °F oven for 10-15 minutes, depending on thickness.

 The great thing about using Gerber baby cereal is that it’s packed with wonderful vitamins and minerals.
-I mean, it was great as a first food for baby, so why not continue using it in meals for older babies and even adults?
+I mean, it was great as a first food for babies, so why not continue using it in meals for older babies and even adults?
 Gerber cereals are iron-fortified and contain calcium, and vitamins C, E, zinc, and 6 B vitamins.

 What fun baby oatmeal cereal recipe ideas will you create?